 Behind the scenes there is an efficient and easy-to-clean warehouse with a lift, which can take six cages and two hoists.
 ‘The fixtures can be moved and altered much more easily so the space is more flexible’ explained Branch Manager John.
 Additional storage is also available above the meat chiller.

-Andover is the first branch to have a totally new type of kitchen installed.
-‘It is a new kitchen which has just been developed for Waitrose and will in future be installed in all branches.’
-Said Philippa, Waitrose Catering Supervisor.
+Andover is the first branch to have a totally new type of kitchen installed for the PDR.
+‘It is a new kitchen which has just been developed for Waitrose and will in future be installed in all branches,’ said Philippa, Waitrose Catering Supervisor.
 ‘The main changes are in the serving section which has been re-thought to bring us up to date with modern styles of serving and to meet the needs of the latest regulations in fresh food handling.
 There are three units, all tiled and on wheels for easy cleaning.
 One unit is for cold display, one for hot food and the third is a beverage self-service unit and cashpoint.’

 ‘Transferring a branch is rather different from opening a new one as you have two operations on the go at the same time.’
 Said John the Branch Manager.
 ‘You are preparing the new shop while at the same time the old branch must be run as efficiently as possible.
 The aim is still to have every line available until the last moment but to have as little stock as possible to be transferred when the branch closes.

-The Branch Manager, his management team and selected Partners moved into the new branch on Friday 10th August , leaving the old branch in the care of Kevin who us acting as ‘Closure Manager’.
+The Branch Manager, his management team and selected Partners moved into the new branch on Friday 10th August 1990, leaving the old branch in the care of Kevin who is acting as ‘Closure Manager’.
 Kevin has been seconded from Westbury Park where he is DM Dry Goods.

 ‘I shall head a team of Section Managers and other Partners who will make sure that the old Branch will stay in top form right to the end.
 I shall try and transfer as much stock as I can whilst still meeting customer needs.
 If I do run out of any line, I can get it from another Branch.
-Once the old shop finally closes, I shall be here to see all the stock, equipment and fittings out of the building.’ said Kevin who will be going from closing aa branch to opening one.
-He will be DM Dry Goods at Yateley when the Branch opens on November 6th .
+Once the old shop finally closes, I shall be here to see all the stock, equipment and fittings out of the building.’ said Kevin.